 If you're following Low carb or Ketogenic diet, here's how to make this recipe compliant:

-carrots ⇒ replace with bell peppers or leave it out
+- carrots ⇒ replace with bell peppers or leave them out

 - 7-9 cups mushroom broth you can use vegetable broth

 - 1 medium carrot shredded